-Yale scientists restore brain function to 32 clinically dead pigs
+Yale scientists restore cellular function in 32 dead pig brains

 Researchers hope the technology will further our understanding of the brain, but lawmakers may not be ready for the ethical challenges.